 Incoming Mobility Students

-Incoming mobility is managed in a coordinated manner between the university's international center and the school.
+Incoming student mobility is managed jointly by the university's international center and the school.

-In the international center of the University of Seville, student reception, nominations, pre-registration, enrollment, Spanish courses, stay certificates, etc. are managed.
-To contact them you can write to welcome@us.es to request information or to incoming@us.es for administrative and technical issues.
+The international center handles student reception, nominations, pre-enrollment, enrollment, Spanish courses, certificates of stay, and more.
+To contact them, you can write to welcome@us.es for information or to incoming@us.es for administrative and technical matters.

-At ETSi we manage enrollment modifications, group changes, we sign study agreements (LA, Learning Agreements), and exam date changes due to coincidences, among others.
-You can write to gestionmovilidad-etsi@us.es or visit us at the center's secretariat if you have questions about this.
+At the School of Engineering (ETSI), we manage enrollment modifications, group changes, sign Learning Agreements (LAs), and reschedule exam dates due to scheduling conflicts, among other things.
+You can write to gestionmovilidad-etsi@us.es or visit us at the school's administrative office if you have any questions.

 Language requirements

-Regarding language certificates, for foreign students we normally require a B1 Spanish certificate (check with your home university) for students who do not have Spanish as their language of study.
-If you intend to attend only courses taught in English, a B1 English certificate is required instead.
+Regarding language certificates, for international students we typically require a B1 level Spanish certificate (please check with your home university) if Spanish is not their language of study.
+If you intend to attend courses taught exclusively in English, a B1 level English certificate is required instead.

 Information about titles and subjects

 The ETSi is a center of the University of Seville (US).
-The academic information can be found on the university website ( link to the US website ): click on the title of the degree in Engineering and Architecture, where the description and duration of the subjects is in the heading "Planning of the teaching".
-Alternatively, you can consult the information on the ETSi website, which includes a summary with the most relevant information and a link to the information provided by the US: further down this page you will find a list with links.
+Academic information can be found on the university's website ( link to the US website ): click on the Engineering and Architecture degree title, where the description and duration of the courses are under the heading "Teaching Planning."
+Alternatively, you can consult the information on the ETSi website, which includes a summary with the most relevant information and a link to the information provided by the US: further down this page you will find a list of links.

-(*) It can be studied in Spanish and English.
+(*) You can study in Spanish and English.

-(**) A large part of the master's degree can also be studied in English, with the possibility of taking full semesters.
+(**) A large part of the master's degree can also be studied in English, with the possibility of completing full semesters.

 Calendar Summary

-The calendar and exam dates are at https://etsi.us.es/etsi/academica-horarios-calendarios-y-examenes
+The exam schedule and dates are available at https://etsi.us.es/etsi/academica-horarios-calendarios-y-examenes

 What can I do to study at the Higher Technical School of Engineering of Seville?

-You should inform yourself about the bilateral agreements that your university has with ours.
-Additionally, you must have been selected by your university.
-Please ask your International Relations Office for more information.
+You should find out about the bilateral agreements your university has with ours.
+In addition, you must have been selected by your university.
+Please ask at your International Relations Office for more information.

 How do I register?

-All procedures related to registration (application) are carried out at the International Center.
+All application procedures are handled at the International Centre.
 More information at: http://www.internacional.us.es/

 Approval and signing of the Learning Agreement

-To process the approval and signature of the LA you must send the document in pdf format duly signed to gestionmovilidad-etsi@us.es .
+To process the approval and signing of the LA, you must send the document in PDF format, duly signed, to gestionmovilidad-etsi@us.es .

 Can I go as a "freemover"?

-Yes, but then your procedures are not with the International Relations office but with the Student Secretariat.
-You can find information in Visitor Registration and the application form .
+Yes, but then your paperwork isn't with the International Relations office, but with the Student Services office.
+You can find information on Visitor Registration and the application form .

 What are the school's academic offerings and schedules?